-Probably the easiest and quickest way to recover permanently deleted files on a MacBook Pro or a MacBook Air is with the help of a specialized data recovery tool.
+Probably the easiest and quickest way to recover permanently deleted files on a MacBook is with the help of a specialized data recovery tool.
 While there aren’t many options to choose from, it’s still possible to find a few effective data recovery applications on the market, one of them being Disk Drill.

 Here’s how to restore permanently deleted files on a Mac via Disk Drill:

 - Download Disk Drill and follow the onscreen instructions to install it.

 - Select the Storage devices tab from the sidebar on the left, and then click the drive that you wish to recover from.

 - Initiate a scan by clicking the Search for lost data button on the bottom-right of the screen.